chefdog/azure-ng-codecoverage/README.md

 ## 3. Project setup
 For this example, we will use a blank angular project.
 First I have created a new github repository and did a clone locally.
-But in this case, lets just setup a new angular 11 project:
+Lets just setup a new angular 11 project:

 `ng new cfg-ng` and after lets go into the project dir and run `ng serve`, `ng test` and `ng lint`, just to see if everything works.